auerswal/pubcloud2020/extra/s3-pab/README.md

 the AWS CLI included in Ubuntu 18.04 LTS cannot control the *S3 Public Access Block*.
 Terraform *can*,
-but *destroyng* the respective resource does *not* re-instate the previous settings.
+but *destroying* the respective resource
+*does not* re-instate the previous settings.
 Thus I want to write a Terraform configuration that allows to easily control just this account wide setting.
 Instead of Terraform's *insecure by default*,
-I use a *secure by default* approach, i.e., *applying* the Terraform configuration [s3\_pab.tf](s3_pab.tf) in this directory without specifying any variables activates all blocks.
+I use a *secure by default* approach, i.e., *applying* the Terraform configuration [s3\_pab.tf](s3_pab.tf) in this directory without specifying any variable values activates all blocks.

 Let's see how this works.
 I have applied and destroyed the web server configuration